lgironditmetaz/Unity-MobileSDK-Adapter/Documentation/implementation.md

 The number of valid _IDs_ is fixed in the current _C wrapper_ implementation.
 This will probably be changed in a future version: in the meantime, if you want to change the number of _IDs_, you can edit the variable ```MAX_AD_VIEW``` in the file ```SmartImpl.mm```.

-## Adding an unsupported method call to the adapter
+## Adding an unsupported method call from SASAdView to the adapter

 If you need to call a method of the SDK that is not handled by the adapter, you can add it yourself:

 1. Add the abstract method you need in the ```NativeAdView``` class.

 2. Add the method implementation for each implementation of ```NativeAdView``` (```AndroidNativeAdView``` and ```iOSNativeAdView``` for now).
-Check _Interacting with Java classes from Unity_ and _Interacting with ObjC code from Unity_ if you need more informations on how to develop and native implementation for each plaform.
+Check _Interacting with Java classes from Unity_ and _Interacting with ObjC code from Unity_ if you need more informations on how to develop and native implementation for each platform.

 3. Add the method in ```AdView```, in ```BannerView``` or in ```InterstitialView``` depending if the method will be used on banners, on interstitials or on both.

 4. The newly created ```AdView``` method should then get the native ad view using ```GetNativeAdView()``` and call the newly created method.

+The same principle can be applied for any native classes from the mobile SDK (for the rewarded video interstitial for instance).

 ## Adding support for a new platform

 You may want to call ads on another platform (for instance using direct calls to the API or web creatives).
 You can add support for another platform supported by _Unity_ by following these steps:

-1. Add a new implementation of the abstract class ```NativeAdView```.
+1. Add a new implementation of all abstract classes (like ```NativeAdView```).
 If you are calling native code from this platform, remember to surround it with conditional preprocessor instructions like ```#if #endif``` or your project will not build anymore on other platforms.

-2. Add a new implementation of the abstract class ```NativeAdViewBuilder```.
-This class will only be used to instantiate an instance of your native ad view.
+2. Add a new implementation of the abstract class ```NativeBuilder```.
+This class will only be used to instantiate an instance of your native classes.

-3. Add your new builder as a case for the switch that you'll find in the ```ConfigurePlatform``` method.
+3. Add your new builder as a case for the switch that you'll find in the ```ConfigureBuilder``` method in the ```PlatformFactory``` class.

-The adapter will now call your native ad view when running on the right platform.
-If you forgot anything, the ```DefaultNativeAdView``` will be called instead (this class only displays console logs).
+The adapter will now call your native ad view (and all the other native classes you need) when running on the right platform.
+If you forgot anything, the relevant default native class ```DefaultNativeAdView``` for an ad view for instance) will be called instead (this class will only displays console logs).